Drag13/articles/SyncGitAndAzure/article.md

 Your application should rise and be testable on [http://localhost:4200](http://localhost:4200) Check this and let's go further.

-So, at this step we have the repository, that synced with your WebApp and new Angular 5 project.
+Right now, we have the repository, that synced with your Azure's WebApp and new Angular 5 project.
 But if you will commit this right now, you will see your first index.html file.
 This happens because, by default, Azure only copy files from your repository under and nothing more.
 So, we need to provide some additional information about our deployment process.
 Fortunately, it is not hard.

 Firstly we need to add to the root file with name .deployment with next text: